hpgavin/multivarious/README.md

     export PYTHONPATH                                    # only for macOS and linux
     ```
     Change "my_user_name" to your computer login ID. <br>
-    Change the path to match the multivarious installation directory on your computer. <br>
+    If you did not install multivarious into the Code directory on your Desktop, change "Desktop/Code" to match your selected installation directory <br>
     Save your profile and close your editor.
     Activate the changes by typing one of the following three commands into the terminal ...
     ```bash